alema-r/Alessandro-Marcolini-Oniro/docs/repo-workspace.rst

 .. code-block:: none

-   ./ohos/
-   └── sources
+   ./oniroproject/
+   ├── bitbake
-       ├── meta-freertos
+   ├── docs
-       ├── meta-ohos
+   ├── ip-policy
    ├── meta-openembedded
+   ├── meta-raspberrypi
    ├── meta-zephyr
-       ├── <various yocto layers>
+   ├── <various bitbake layers>
+   ├── oe-core
+   ├── oniro
-       └── poky
+   └── README.md

-The *sources* directory will include ``poky`` and  all the build system layers that are part of the build process.
-Any new layers will be included under this directory.
+All the bitbake layers are included at the root of the workspace.
+See for example ``meta-openembedded`` above.

-It is recommended to use the root of the workspace for the build directories using ``build`` as directory name prefix.
+It is recommended to use the root of the workspace for the build directories using ``build-`` as directory name prefix.